 Does shaving your arm makes the hair thicker?

 No, it doesn’t make the hair thicker.
 While shaving, it makes a blunt end at the tip of the hair.
-As a result, while the hair grows back, it looks a bit pointed resulting it to appear thicker.
+As a result, while the hair grows back, it looks a bit pointed, resulting in it appear thicker.
 But the ratio is always the same.

 Does shaving cause bumps?